RavenDB vs MongoDB

 No action is required on your part to ensure that the query will run fast.

-The RavenDB query optimizer knows how RavenDB works and uses your workload to derive the best indexes for your queries automatically.
+The RavenDB query optimizer selects the best index for your query automatically.

 RavenDB